mosi-arch/research/CipherPunk/14-ZeroKnowledge_Security_Usecase.md

 ### Mathematics Formula:

-Let(variable) d be the document to be transferred, `H(d)` be its hash value, and `E(k, d)` be the result of encrypting d with a symmetric encryption algorithm using key `k`.
+Let(variable) `d` be the document to be transferred, `H(d)` be its hash value, and `E(k, d)` be the result of encrypting d with a symmetric encryption algorithm using key `k`.
 Let g be a generator of a cyclic group, and let s be a secret value known only to the sender.
-> ◼ 'let' in mathematics same as 'variable' in programming
+> 🔸 'let' in mathematics same as 'variable' in programming

 1. Sender: Choose a random value `r` and compute the commitment value `C` as: